Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/monitoring-external-models.md

 Submit the training data.
 You **must** specify two parameters:

-- `--model-version`: A string, indicating a model version to which you want to submit the data.
-The string should be formatted in the following form `<model-name>:<model-version>`;
+- `--model-version`: A string indicating the model version to which you want to submit the data.
+The string should be formatted in the following way `<model-name>:<model-version>`;
 - `--filename`: Path to a filename, that you want to submit.

 @@@ note
-If you already have your training data uploaded to S3, you can specify path to that object URI using `--s3path` parameter instead of `--filename`.
+If you already have your training data uploaded to S3, you can specify a path to that object URI using `--s3path` parameter instead of `--filename`.
 The object behind this URI should be available to the Hydrosphere instance.
 @@@

 ```